Baseline Extension Creation in SuiteCommerce Development

-Creating a baseline extension in SuiteCommerce involves generating a structured workspace, including assets and essential configuration files.
+Creating a baseline extension in SuiteCommerce includes generating directories, configuration files, and essential modules to kickstart development.

 What Happens When You Create a Baseline Extension?

-When you run the gulp extension:create command, the extension developer tools perform several key actions:
+When you execute the gulp extension:create command, several key actions take place:

 Example Directory Structure

-For example, if you create an extension named MyCoolExtension with a vendor name of Acme and an initial module named MyCoolModule, your Workspace directory may look like this:
+To illustrate, if you create an extension called MyCoolExtension with options including a vendor name of Acme and an initial module named MyCoolModule, the resulting directory structure in the Workspace will resemble the following:

 none